 Port Royal was one of the most famous pirate cities in the Caribbean.
 It was also one of the largest cities in the region during its heyday.
 Though the city was partially submerged and badly damaged by earthquakes in 1692 and 1907, the first fort to be erected there, Fort Charles, still stands today.
 This boat-shaped fort was built by the British in 1655.
 It now houses a maritime museum in the courtyard where you can view archaeological artifacts recovered from the sunken pirate city.

 It takes about one hour and 30 minutes to get to Port Royal from Ocho Rios.
 It can take longer to get there from areas like Montego Bay and Negril.
-If you want to visit Port Royal while in Jamaica, it is a good idea to stay at one of the all-inclusive resorts in Ocho Rios so you’ll be conveniently located.
-While there, you can also check out lots of other attractions nearby like Dunn’s River Falls.
-You can get to Port Royal by public bus, taxi, or car rental if you want to view this historical landmark.
+If you want to visit Port Royal while in Jamaica, it is a good idea to stay at one of the all-inclusive resorts in Ocho Rios.
+While there, you can also check out lots of other nearby attractions like Dunn’s River Falls.
+You can get to Port Royal by public bus, taxi, or car rental for a taste of Jamaican history.

 Playwright, composer, and actor Noël Coward’s former vacation home is open for tours in Jamaica.
 Known as Firefly, this attraction has an interesting pirate history.
 Captain Henry Morgan is said to have directed attacks on passing ships from here.
 From the composing room, ‘A Room With a View’, you can look out over an embrasured pirate cabin where Morgan had been safely sheltered during this process.
 There are also great views of Port Maria’s harbor and the nearby lighthouse from this vantage point.
 Near Coward’s gravesite on the hillside, there’s also said to be a hole in the ground that leads to a tunnel Captain Morgan used to make his way to the sea.